suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 Moonlight sonata with whiskey on ice.<br>
 <br>
 Greedy as fuck, my shit gets stuck,<br>
-I like cunts of every baby mush kind.<br>
+Like cunts of the posh baby mushy plushy kind.<br>
-I like to deflower them from stem,<br>
+I like to deflower them, right from stem,<br>
-Sink my teeth into the buttery rind.<br>
+Sink my teeth into the soft buttery rind.<br>
 <br>
 Perched precariously on my foamy phallus,<br>
 Svelte cuties invaded and naked preteen.<br>